-I remember back then when I got to primary 3.
-New area, new school.
-I still recall the short I wore that day, it was stripes.
-I’d be taken from the headmaster office to my new primary 3 classroom.
-And my new seat mate was a girl.
+I remember back then when I got to primary thee.
+My family had recently moved.
+So, a new area, a new school.
+I still recall the short black and white striped knicker I wore that day, it was my favorite.
+I was taken from the headmaster’s office to the primary three classroom.
+And my new seatmate was a girl.
 If I can recall clearly, I think her name was Elizabeth.
 She asked me some questions which if you think I’ll recall as well, you’re probably nuts.

-But in the long run, somehow someway, in the same primary 3 or perhaps primary 4, I got a new seat mate right there at the front middle row.
-Young master Excel (in Alfred’s voice) and he became my first official best friend.
+But in the long run, somehow someway, in the same primary three or perhaps primary four, I got a another seat at the front middle row and a different seatmate, the young master Excel (in Alfred’s voice) and he became my first official best friend.

-Even when our dear class teacher “Mr dem belle full, we are hungry” (…Well that’s not his real name, but hey that was his favorite classroom jive, and we all probably first heard that song from him, I know I did….
-You should feel my joy when I realized it was a song by the late Bob Marley…) reshuffled the class, we still ended up seated together again and we kept it that way, term after term, well until we got to primary 5, when I resumed school late because of my dad failed attempt to send us to the British School of Lome in Togo.
+Even when our dear class teacher “Mr dem belle full, we are hungry”—Well, that’s not his real name, but that was his favorite classroom jive, and we all probably first heard that song from him, I know I did….
+You should feel my joy when I realized it was a song by the late Bob Marley—reshuffled the class, we still ended up seated together again and we kept it that way, term after term, well until we got to primary 5, when I resumed school late because of my dad failed attempt to send us to the British School of Lome in Togo.

-Anyways, we not only shared seats but also shared many other things like food, textbooks,etc. We’ll go check up on his little brother and sister (Kelvin and Christabel) to give them lunch money popularly known as “break money”.
+Anyways, we not only shared seats but also shared many other things like food, textbooks, etc. We’ll go check up on his younger siblings (Kelvin and Christabel) in their classes and give them their lunch money popularly known then as “break money”.
 We’ll also go to my older brother’s class.
-I still recall meeting Owas and one other guy that use to behave like girl in that senior class.
-There was that aura of pride to be able to waltz over to the senior side of the school and not be shunned because I’d an older brother there!
+I still recall meeting Owas and one other guy that use to behave like a girl in that senior class.
+There was that aura of pride to be able to waltz into the seniors’ section of the school and not be shunned because I’d an older brother there!

-Then I soon graduated to forging books out of torn out mid pages craftily spread across all my 12 notebooks, hoping it won’t get noticed by my parents, because well it was a crime to tear out your books.
-Gosh I really made my 80 leaves notebooks look like they were suffering from malnutrition.
-But of course, at that age, you can’t really outsmart your parents!
-And when the parents figured me out and the punishment started coming in, I learnt to save up my “break money” to buy my own notebooks and dicated them to my cause.
+Then I soon graduated to forging books out of torn out mid pages craftily spread across all my 12 subjects’ notebooks, hoping it won’t get noticed by my parents, because… well, to them it was a crime to tear out your books—Gosh, I really made my 80 leaves notebooks look like they were suffering from malnutrition.—But of course, at that age, you can’t really outsmart your parents!
+And when the parents figured me out and the punishment started coming in, I learnt to save up my “break money” to buy my own notebooks and deployed them to my cause.

 Even when I checked the other stories that followed after that first one, I discovered they were utter nonsense!
-Was that what stopped dad from publishing the ones he’d taken into his custody one faithful day?
+Was that what stopped dad from publishing the ones he’d taken into his custody once upon at time?
 He’d probably read through it and thought, “What a load of garbage.
 This boy is better off taking science in the future!”
 (Well, I’m an Environment scientist now).

-Yes, I’d always wanted to be a YOUNG NIGERIAN AUTHOR.
-I wanted my peers to take out a published story book and on the front cover “written by Martins Toritseju” would be inscribed on it while on the back would be my picture and my biography.
+So anyways, I’d always wanted to be a YOUNG NIGERIAN AUTHOR.
+I wanted my peers to take out a published storybook and on the front cover “written by Martins Toritseju” would be inscribed on it while on the back would be my charming picture and my biography.
 I wanted to cash out of my ideas.
-For me, that was as much of a celebrity it could get !
+For me, that was as much of a celebrity it could get!
 It was my dream and ambition, one that had driven me to write countless stories, one I’d nursed until I completed my senior secondary school education.

-But there I was at that point in my life, staring at the £500 in my mom’s generous hands, with no strings attached, and declining her offer.
-Though I was still blinded to the belief that my stories were great, the dream of becoming a young author, well let’s just say that ship had long set sailed, and I’d developed a new dream!
+But there I was at that point in my life in 2012, staring at the £500 in my mom’s generous hands, with no strings attached, and declining her offer.
+Though I was still blinded by the belief that my stories were great, the dream of becoming a young author, well let’s just say that ship had long set sailed, and I’d developed a new dream!

 And martinswrites is coined and tailored to be a stepping stone to achieving my dream.

-From the onset of my writing journey thus far, my stories might have been crappy, filled with errors, blunders and littered with sentence fragments and run-ons and reeks of unprofessionalism (ok,why am I being hard on myself right now?), but hey at least I was still able to use it to entertain one or two persons that had come in contact with them one way or the other every step of the way, and for every new writeup I conceive, I believe I’ve taken one step closer to achieving my goals.
-As Dan Lok puts it, “I’ve always loved writing, but having an impact on people is the best reward”.
+From the onset of my writing journey thus far, my stories might have been crappy, filled with errors, blunders and littered with sentence fragments and run-ons and reeks of unprofessionalism (ok, why am I being hard on myself right now?) but hey at least I was still able to use it to entertain one or two persons that had come in contact with them one way or the other every step of the way, and for every new writeup I conceive, I believe I’ve taken one step closer to achieving my goals.
+As Dan Lok (I think) puts it, “I’ve always loved writing, but having an impact on people is the best reward”.

 “I’ve always loved writing, but having an impact on people is the best reward.”Dan Lok